 Momo Filling

-To make momo filling, combine ground meat (beef, pork or lamb work great if your local supermarket is out of buffalo and yak, use tofu and mushroom, maybe cheese, for vegetarian) with finely chopped onion, garlic, ginger and cabbage.
+To make momo filling, combine ground meat with finely chopped onion, garlic, ginger and cabbage.
+Ground beef, pork or lamb work well in momo if your local supermarket is out of buffalo and yak.

 Add coriander leaf (cilantro), soy sauce, and a little stock if you have it.
 Your filling steams in this liquid inside the momo wrapper.

 The filling for momos can be plain, as above, or spicy.
-If you like it spicy add turmeric, nutmeg, curry powder, momo masala, fresh or dried chillies, spice it as you like, but plain is good.
+If you like it spicy add turmeric, nutmeg, curry powder, momo masala, and fresh or dried chillies.
+Spice it as you like, but plain meat and veg is good too.

 We normally then serve them with a spicy chilli sauce or tomato achar.